top of page

 along the pond in 2021.
 A New Jersey native, he first came to Middletown in 2019 to work at Wesleyan

-University, where he now serves as Associate Dean of Admission.
+University, where he served as Associate Dean of Admission.
 Prior to Middletown, he resided in

 Cambridge, MA to pursue his graduate work after spending three years in historic Gettysburg, PA.